Illinois: Sports

 The state features 13 athletic programs that compete in NCAA Division I, the highest level of U.S. college sports.
-The two most prominent are the Illinois Fighting Illini and Northwestern Wildcats, both members of the Big Ten Conference and the only ones competing in the "Power Five conferences".
+The two most prominent are the Illinois Fighting Illini and Northwestern Wildcats, both members of the Big Ten Conference and the only ones competing in the "Power Four conferences".
 The Fighting Illini football team has won five national championships and three Rose Bowl Games, whereas the men's basketball team has won 17 conference seasons and played five Final Fours.
 Meanwhile, the Wildcats have won eight football conference championships and one Rose Bowl Game.
-The Northern Illinois Huskies compete in the Mid-American Conference, having won four conference championships and earning a bid in the Orange Bowl.
-Four schools have football programs that compete in the second level of Division I football, the Football Championship Subdivision.
+The Northern Illinois Huskies returned to the Horizon League in 2026 after an absence of nearly 30 years; with that conference not sponsoring football, the Huskies moved that sport to the Mountain West Conference.
+During their most recent tenure in the Mid-American Conference (1997–2026), the Huskies won four conference championships and earning a bid in the Orange Bowl.
+Five schools have football programs that compete in the second level of Division I football, the Football Championship Subdivision.
 The Illinois State Redbirds and Southern Illinois Salukis are members of the Missouri Valley Conference for non-football sports and the Missouri Valley Football Conference.
 The Eastern Illinois Panthers and Western Illinois Leathernecks are members of the Ohio Valley Conference.
-The city of Chicago is home to four Division I programs that do not sponsor football: the DePaul Blue Demons of the Big East Conference, Loyola Ramblers of the Atlantic 10 Conference, UIC Flames of the Missouri Valley Conference, and Chicago State Cougars of the Northeast Conference.
+The Chicago State Cougars are playing their first season of varsity football in 2026 as an FCS independent; after that season, the football team will join the rest of the Cougars' sports in the NEC (historically known as the Northeast Conference).
+The city of Chicago is home to three Division I programs that do not sponsor football: the DePaul Blue Demons of the Big East Conference, Loyola Ramblers of the Atlantic 10 Conference, and UIC Flames of the Missouri Valley Conference.
 Finally, two non-football Division I programs are located downstate.
 The Bradley Braves are Missouri Valley Conference members, and the SIU Edwardsville Cougars compete in the Ohio Valley Conference.